oshiomah1/TB_RNA_Seq/explaining_scripts.md

 The final control assignemnts are done in updated_merge.r.
 First the NCR and NCTB datasets are combined using saliva barcode, names and manual matches.
 Then controls are stratified into their flu status.
-Flu status isn't a criteria for assigning cases (but recorded nonthele3ss).
+Flu status isn't a criteria for assigning cases (but recorded nontheless).
 In the final output table, FINAL_STATUS records case-control definition, TB_Diagnosis is control_dec_tree, #insert nonsmear csv file to github